 - ANNA-NIKOL GEORGIEV

-sophomore, transdisciplinary studies in technology and organizational leadership with minors in biotechnology, theatre design and production, and design and innovation
+sophomore, transdisciplinary studies in technology and organizational leadership with minors in biotechnology, theater design and production, and design and innovation

 All indications point to the successful transformation of the Polytechnic.